 "We always see the same caribou - going by their body size and horn size I think it's the same caribou each year.
 They change their migration patterns but other than that there's no reason to think it's different caribou.
 When you compare to caribou from the Aishihik herd in the Yukon they are way bigger over there, and the horn size is way bigger too."
-(Werner Aschbacher in Winbourne 2019: 9)
+(Werner Aschbacher [South Nahanni Outfitters Ltd.] in Winbourne 2019: 9)

-Other observations north of Nahanni Butte indicate that there are caribou in that area that aren't like mountain caribou; they are observed gathered in groups in the mountainous, treed areas and described as more like a woodland caribou with stunted antlers and very heavy bodies.
-They are seen between Nahanni Butte and Fort Simpson along the mountain edge and travel to Trout Lake down into the mountains (Winbourne 2019).
+Other observations north of Nahanni Butte indicate that there are caribou in that area that aren't like northern mountain caribou; they are observed gathered in groups in the mountainous, treed areas and described as more like a woodland caribou with stunted antlers and very heavy bodies.
+They are seen between Nahanni Butte and Fort Simpson along the mountain edge and travel to Trout Lake down from the mountains (Winbourne 2019).

 More details on herd-specific characteristics and movements are included in the Movements section of this report.
-Photographs of woodland caribou (northern mountain population) in their Mackenzie Mountain habitat are included in Figures 2 and 3.
+Photographs of northern mountain caribou in their Mackenzie Mountain habitat are included in Figures 4 and 5.

-Figure 2.
+Figure 4.
 Bull caribou near Dechenla Lodge.
 Photo reproduced with permission from Norman Barichello.

-Figure 3.
-Mixed group of mountain caribou, north of Dechenla Lodge, in hills on the edge of the Mackenzie Mountain barrens.
+Figure 5.
+Mixed group of northern mountain caribou, north of Dechenla Lodge, in hills on the edge of the Mackenzie Mountains barrens.
 Photo reproduced with permission from Norman Barichello.